solidc0re/solidcore-scripts/README.md

 - :fire: ***... plus more!!*** :fire:

 # Current features
+**v0.2 alpha released September 8th 2023.**

-**Despite the low version number of v0.1.1, this script implements some serious hardening.**
+**Despite the low version number of v0.2, this script implements some serious hardening.**

 What follows is a long list of the current features: